MiaoMiao-Harem/MultiplayerMenuSystem-Tutorial/AboutWidgetBlueprints.md

+## How to add widget blueprint

-0. Open the editor, click `Content Drawer`, then nevigate to `Plugins`
+0. Open the editor, click `Content Drawer`, then nevigate to 'Content' or 'Plugins'

-1. Enter the folder with the name of the plugin (XXX Content) you want to add blueprint to, right click and choose `User Interface` -> `Widget Blueprint`
+1. Enter the folder (e.g. XXX Content) you want to add blueprint to, right click and choose `User Interface` -> `Widget Blueprint`

 2. Select the widget blueprint, edit the name if you want